docqai/docq/docs/developer-guide/extensions.md

 ## Configure Docq Extensions

 Drop a `.docq-extensions.json` file into the root folder of the Docq app deployment.
-In the future we'll develop easier way to deploy extensions without having to redeploy the entire Docq app.
+In the future we'll develop an easier way to deploy extensions without having to redeploy the entire Docq app.

+Any custom modules that are imported within an extension also needs to be added to `.docq-extensions.json`.
+Otherwise you will get import errors when the using module is being loaded and registered during Docq initialisation.

 ## `.docq-extensions.json` Schema